Wichita State earns golden opportunity for tourney revenge against Kentucky

 Kentucky presents a huge, inviting target.
 Not just because it beat Wichita three years ago.
 But because it is the bluebloodiest of bluebloods, with all the money and resources and recruiting clout imaginable.

-Several shockers were asked in the locker room Friday if the Wildcats recruited them.
+Several Shockers were asked in the locker room Friday if the Wildcats recruited them.
 All of them laughed.

 “No, no,” said McDuffie.
 “Not at all.”